 Brunner concurs.
 “The choice of topcoat depends on what your application is,” he says.
 “How much traffic will it see?
 Will people be tracking in street dirt?
 Beach sand?
 Parking-lot grit?
 If anyone is going to walk on it, you’ve got to put protection on it.”
 Topcoats may be one- or two-component materials, acrylic urethane, polyurethane or epoxy.

-The bottom line is that the right topcoat is required to preserve the beauty of any decorative concrete finish, including a water-based stain.
-And, equally importantly, that coat needs to be maintained.
+The bottom line is that a floor requires the right topcoat to preserve the beauty of any decorative concrete finish, including a water-based concrete stain.
+And, equally importantly, you must maintain that coat.
 “There is no miracle product — I wish there was,” says Cottingham.
 “I don’t know of a product you can simply apply and never have to maintain it.”
 He compares the sealer to the clear-coat on a new car.
-A car will look dingy and dull if it is not kept clean and waxed.
-A sealed concrete floor will be dulled by foot traffic or scraping furniture, but washing and waxing can restore the gloss.
+A car will look dingy and dull if you do not keep it clean and waxed. foot traffic or scraping furniture will dull a sealed concrete floor, but washing and waxing can restore the gloss.
 “A dull look doesn’t mean the sealer or the color is gone,” Cottingham continues.
 “It just needs maintenance.
 And the higher the gloss the more maintenance is required.”

 Manufacturers are improving the reliability of water-based stains by developing systems of products that work together.
 Scofield, for example, has engineered its products to optimize the performance of each component and avoid negative interactions.
 “There is no guarantee, when you start mixing and matching competing products, that they will work together,” Villar explains.
 “A family of products — curing compounds, stain, sealer — can be engineered to work together.
 We know our products within each system are totally compatible, that there are no ingredients that will negatively impact curability, color or penetration.”